Skip to main content

 Normally, a percentage (%) of your ‘qualifying earnings’ has to be put into your auto-enrolment pension each pay day.

-Your qualifying earnings include your wages or salary, bonuses, commission as well as other items, such as statutory pay, before any tax or National Insurance contributions are deducted.
+For tax year 2026/27, your qualifying earnings for auto-enrolment pension contribution purposes are your earnings over £6,240 up to the limit of £50,270.
+‘Earnings’ includes your wages or salary, bonuses, commission as well as other items, such as statutory pay, before any tax or National Insurance contributions are deducted.

 Weekly £120 £967